 You are choosing your one English and at least five other courses.
-You must ensure you will graduate with a minimum of 30 credits including 18 compulsory credits.
+You must ensure you will graduate with a minimum of 30 credits.

-If you have attempted the Ontario Secondary School Literacy Test at least twice and have been unsuccessful, you should include OLC4O as a course choice.
+If you have attempted the Ontario Secondary School Literacy Test at least once and have been unsuccessful, you should include OLC40 as a course choice.